Goodbye Sweatpants, Hello Sequins: The Era Of Party Clothes Is Almost Here

 When The New York Times published a piece titled "Sweatpants Forever" last summer, it resonated with many.
 Whereas most fashion items had fallen to the wayside following stay-at-home orders, sales for cozy, stretchy sweatsuits skyrocketed.
 (Entireworld, the brand behind the unofficial uniform of quarantine, experienced a 662% spike in sales in March 2020 compared to 2019, according to The Times.)
-While we’re still not in the clear, with nearly 40% of U.S. adults vaccinated and the CDC announcing that vaccinated people can go maskless in some cases, according to retail experts, the sweatpant reign is coming to an end.
+While we’re still not in the clear, with nearly 30% of Canadian adults vaccinated and according to retail experts, the sweatpant reign is coming to an end.

 Advertisement